geshan/geshan.github.com/posts/2020-10-09-free-productivity-software-increase-efficiency.md

 ### I Love PDF

 You want to upload that important PDF form on the website.
 You upload it but it gives you a size limit error.
 You can again go back to the scanner and scan the document in low resolution but there is an easier way.
-Just use [I Love PDF](https://www.ilovepdf.com/)’s compress PDF option and your 5 MB PDF is compressed to 3 MB file.
+Just use [I Love PDF](https://www.ilovepdf.com/)’s compress PDF option and your 5 MB PDF is compressed to a 3 MB file.

 <img class="center" loading="lazy" src="/images/free-productivity-software/06ilovepdf.jpg" title="Compress, split, merge PDF files with ILovePDf" alt="I Love PDF website">